 2. Chronic and Terminal Illness

-Chronic and terminal illnesses can result in profound sense of loss.
+Chronic and terminal illnesses can result in a profound sense of loss.

 3. Change in Employment Status

 The loss of a career or a business you founded can be significant.
 You don’t just lose economic security, you also lose the relationships you’ve formed and the sense of purpose you’ve had through that job.